Nosto/wiki-docs/implementing-nosto/implement-search/using-search-templates-starter/README.md

 The Search Templates Starter is a Preact-based starter template that provides a complete development environment for building custom search experiences with Nosto.

+### Prerequisites

+Search Templates Starter is aimed at developers comfortable with:

+* **TypeScript** — the codebase is TypeScript-first throughout
+* **Git** — version control is central to the workflow
+* **NPM-based tooling** — dependency management, scripts, local dev servers
+* **React or Preact** — components follow standard React patterns

+**Agentic coding** (using LLM tools such as Copilot, Codex or Claude) is optional but particularly useful here.
+Unlike the legacy VSCode web-based Search Templates, the Search Templates Starter is built with an assumption that AI tools are a staple of modern development.
+We recommend relying on LLMs to give you a better starting point before finalizing the feature development manually.
+For example, if you want to convert the starter to a different styling approach such as Tailwind, or swap out individual components for ones that better fit your stack, an LLM is useful.
+See [LLM Examples](llm-examples.md) for practical guidance.

 ### Why use Search Templates Starter?

 Search Templates Starter allows you to build fully custom search implementations with modern development practices.
 You get: